 You can find details of social care services for children and young people with Special Educational Needs contained within the Local offer here.

-You can also find further , and also.
+You can also find further information, advice and support through:.

 For young people over the age of 18, statutory duties are laid out in the Care Act 2014.
 The Act seeks to: